Explicit lower bounds on the conductors of elliptic curves and abelian varieties over number fields: Application to abelian varieties over number fields

 \subsection{Abelian varieties over number fields}

-Following on Mestre's ideas \cite[p~21]{Mestre}, one can use the formulas to get results on the reduction of abelian varieties of any dimension.
+Following on Mestre's ideas \cite[p~21]{Mestre}, one can use the formulas to obtain results on the reduction of abelian varieties of any dimension.
 For a number field $K$ of degree $n$ and discriminant $d_K$, and an abelian variety $A/K$ of dimension $g$ over $K$, we attach an $L$-function to the representation on the Tate module $T_\ell(A)$.
-The Eulor factor at $\mathfrak{p}$ is determined by the caracteristic conjugacy class of Frobenius at $\mathfrak{p}$, giving the Euler product where $ L_\mathfrak{p}(s)$ is a polynomial in $p^{-s}$ of degree $2g$, whose reciprocal roots are of absolute value $\sqrt{ \mathcal N{\mathfrak{p}}}$, at least in the case of good reduction at $\mathfrak{p}$.
-In case of bad reduction then the absolute values of the reciprocal roots are either $1$ or $0$.
+The Euler factor at $\mathfrak{p}$ is determined by the characteristic conjugacy class of Frobenius at $\mathfrak{p}$, giving the Euler product where $ L_\mathfrak{p}(s)$ is a polynomial in $p^{-s}$ of degree $2g$, whose reciprocal roots are of absolute value $\sqrt{ \mathcal N{\mathfrak{p}}}$, in the case of good reduction at $\mathfrak{p}$.
+In case of mixed bad reduction then the absolute value of the reciprocal roots can also be $1$ (corresponding to a toric part in the reduction), or even $0$ (that is, the $L$-factor attached to the unipotent part of the reduction is the constant factor $1$).
 We note $\mathfrak{f}_{A/K}$ the conductor of $A$.
 The completed $\Lambda$-function is